rLegacy/notes/DragonHeist/npcs.md

 - `Renaer Neverember`
     - upper class rich kid who was drinking with `flune` shortly before his disappearance

+# Guilds
-- ## `Zhentarim`
+## `Zhentarim`
 shady guild of mercenaries

 run by a group called the doomraiders who used to raid dooms (lich lairs)

 currently a schism of sorts taking place, one sect is dead set on taking over the city

 they own the `[skewer dragon]`

 `Pearson` got on the bad side of one of the sects

 rumor has it they are feuding with the `Xanathar`, which explains the escalating violence

 - `Davil Starsong`
     - elf, bard
     - head of the `Zhentarim`
     - likes `Pearson`

+---

-- ## `Xanathar`
+## `Xanathar`
 not a legally recognized guild, criminals

 rumor has it they are feuding with the `Zhentarim`, which explains the escalating violence

+---